huanlin/huanlin.github.io/content/en/blog/2023-09-25-technical-writer-3-months.md

 ## How I got this job?

 The story is simple.
 One day, I got an email from the HR department of a company asking me if I'm interested in a technical writer job.
+Here is the email:

 ```
 Hi Huanlin,